terzievk/google-url-history/README.md

 ## Q & A
  - Why not use `jq`?

 It's an option.
-I guess.
-I didn't need to though.
+Just didn't need to.